FluxLemur/citybash/README.md

     - `ATTACK FAILURE Cannot attack your own city`, or
     - `ATTACK FAILURE No city [city-name]`, or
     - `ATTACK FAILURE [# soldiers] > [# soldiers in city]`, or
+    - `ATTACK SUCCESS [city-name] [# soldiers]`

+After the round-trip time for the attack, a notification is added to your city:
     - `ATTACK {WIN, LOSE} [#]/[#] return with [#] gold, [city-name] remaining: [#]/[#]`
        if none of the previous cases apply.
 If 0 soldiers return, the part of the message including and after the `,` is ommitted.